360matt-archives/Sokeese/README.md

 final ServerOptions options2 = server.getOptions();
 // You can [re]change all options after starting the server by getting the ServerOptions instance.

+/**
+* For the following request-sending methods, the server cannot take advantage of the root-level response system.
+* You must send the request from an instance of ClienLogged **/

+server.sendMessage( Message );
+// The API will send this request to the client concerned using the "recipient" field

+server.sendAction("recipient", Action );
+// As Action requests do not have a header, we must in this case inform the container in the method

+server.sendMessage(Message -> {
+    // define the request here
+});

+server.sendAction("recipient", (Action) -> {
+    // define the request here
+}));

 server.close();